buildingfirefoxos/site/downloads/index.md

     ## Fonts

     The default font used in Firefox OS is "Feura Sans".
-You will find it in three different weights: Light, Regular and Medium.
-Note that "Bold" and "Medium" have exactly the same weight, that's because the font is still work in progress.
+You will find it in four different weights: Light, Regular, Medium and Bold.
 Please, refer to the license file to check font's usage permissions.

-    <a onClick="_gaq.push(['_trackEvent', 'link', 'github', 'downloads - feura']);" class="github" href="https://github.com/mozilla-b2g/moztt/tree/master/FeuraSans-1.0">Feura Sans (.ttf)</a>
+    <a onClick="_gaq.push(['_trackEvent', 'link', 'github', 'downloads - feura']);" class="github" href="https://github.com/mozilla-b2g/moztt/tree/master/FiraSans-2.001">Fira Sans</a>